A hierarchical field-level inference approach to reconstruction from sparse Lyman-$\alpha$ forest data: Propagator perturbation theory for the forest

 where $\tau$ is the optical depth.
 In Eulerian space, the optical depth field reads

 where $A$ and $\beta$ are heuristic parameters, which are given by the physical state of the intergalactic medium.
 In a next and final step, we want to map this optical depth to redshift space and compute the transmitted quasar flux.
-In order to achieve this, we construct a new wave function that transports the optical depth, i.e. we re-scale the amplitude such that
+In order to achieve this, we construct a new wave function that transports the optical depth, that is, we re-scale the amplitude such that

 This new wave function obeys $\chi_0\overline{\chi}_0=\tau$, while the phase information (i.e. the velocity) of the evolved wave function $\psi$ is untouched.
-Note that this is essentially just a direct application of Madelung's interpretation of the wave function \citep{Madelung:1927}.
+We note that this is essentially just a direct application of Madelung's interpretation of the wave function \citep{Madelung:1927}.
 This means we can exploit that the amplitude of the wave function has a conserved current.
 This is a crucial property since the optical depth $\tau$ is conserved under the mapping between physical and redshift space \citep[e.g.][]{Seljak12}.
 We can therefore use the RSD propagator in eq.~(\ref{eq:rsd_prop}) to propagate the $\chi$ field to redshift space, manifestly conserving $\tau$, by evaluating